Rajesh426/Loan-Prediction-using-Grid-Search-and-Decision-trees-SVM-Neural-Networks-Logistic-Regression-/README.md

 String data type is converted into numeric values with using the map and lambda function in python  <br>

 ## Data Analysis <br>
-Data Analysing is perfomred by Correlationship between the features and the target <br>
+Data Analysing is perfomred by Correlation between the features and the target <br>

 ## Modeling <br>
 ### Four Classical Machine algorithms are implemented <br>